-This is a program of total abstinence, however, there are times, such as in cases of health problems involving surgery and/or extreme physical injury, when medication may be valid.
+This is a program of total abstinence.
+There are times, however, such as in cases of health problems involving surgery and/or extreme physical injury, when medication may be valid.
 This does not constitute a license to use.
 There is no safe use of drugs for us.
-Our bodies don't know the difference between drugs prescribed by a physician for pain and drugs "prescribed by ourselves" to get high.
-As addicts our skill at self-deception will be at a peak in such a situation.
-Often our minds will even manufacture additional pain as an excuse to use.
-Turning it over to our Higher Power and getting the support of our sponsor and other members can help prevent us from being our own worst enemies.
-Being alone during such times would give our disease too much leeway to take over.
+Our bodies don't know the difference between the drugs prescribed by a physician for pain and the drugs prescribed by ourselves to get high.
+As addicts, our skill at self-deception will be at its peak in such a situation.
+Often our minds will manufacture additional pain as an excuse to use.
+Turning it over to our Higher Power and getting the support of our sponsor and other members can prevent us from becoming our own worst enemies.
+Being alone during such times would give our disease an opportunity to take over.
 Honest sharing can dispel our fears of relapse.

 Serious illness or surgery can present particular problems for us.
 Physicians should have specific knowledge of our addiction.
-Remember that we-not our doctor-are ultimately responsible for the risk we expose ourselves to.
-To minimize the danger there are a few specific options that we may consider.
-These are using local anesthesia, avoiding our drug of choice, if any, stopping while we are still hurting, and spending extra days in the hospital in case withdrawal occurs.
+Remember that we, not our doctors, are ultimately responsible for our recovery and our decisions.
+To minimize the danger, there are a few specific options that we may consider.
+Using local anesthesia, avoiding our drug of choice, stopping drug use while we are still hurting, and spending extra days in the hospital in case withdrawal occurs are some of our options.

 Whatever pain we experience will pass.
-Through prayer, meditation and sharing we keep our minds off our discomfort and have the strength to keep our priorities in order.
-It is imperative to keep N.A. members close by at all times, if possible.
-It is amazing how our minds will just go back so quickly to our old ways and old thinking.
-You'd be surprised how much pain we can handle without medication.
-In this program of total abstinence, however, we need feel no guilt after having taken a minimum amount of medication prescribed by an informed professional for extreme physical pain.
+Through prayer, meditation and sharing, we keep our minds off our discomfort and have the strength to keep our priorities in order.
+It is imperative to keep N.A. members close to us at all times, if possible.
+It is amazing how our minds will go back to our old ways and old thinking.
+We need to feel no guilt, however, after having taken a minimum amount of medication prescribed by an informed professional for extreme physical pain.

 We grow through pain in recovery and often find that such a crisis is a gift, an opportunity to experience growth by living clean.
-Before, we were unable to even conceive of the thought that problems bring gifts.
-This may be finding strength within ourselves that we never knew before or regaining the feeling of self-respect we had lost.
+Before recovery, we were unable to even conceive of the thought that problems brought gifts.
+This gift may be finding strength within ourselves or regaining the feeling of self-respect that we had lost.

-Spiritual growth, love and compassion are but idle potentials until shared with a fellow addict.
-By giving unconditional love in the Fellowship, we become more loving, and in the sharing of spiritual growth we become more spiritual.
+Spiritual growth, love, and compassion are idle potentials until shared with a fellow addict.
+By giving unconditional love in the Fellowship, we become more loving, and by sharing spiritual growth we become more spiritual.

-By carrying this message to another addict, we are well reminded of where we come from.
+By carrying this message to another addict, we are reminded of our own beginnings.
 Having had an opportunity to remember old feelings and behaviors, we are able to see our own personal and spiritual growth.
-In the process of answering the questions of another, we become more clear in our thinking.
+In the process of answering the questions of another, our own thinking becomes clearer.
 Newer members are a constant source of hope, ever reminding us that the program works.
-We have the opportunity to live the knowledge acquired by staying clean, when we work with them.
+We have the opportunity to live the knowledge acquired by staying clean, when we work with newcomers.